 As part of their medical school curriculum, osteopathic physicians receive extra training in the musculoskeletal system, the body’s interconnected system of nerves, muscles, and bones that make up two-thirds of its body mass.
 This training provides osteopathic physicians with a better understanding of the ways that an injury or illness in one part of your body can affect another.
 Many D.O.s use osteopathic manipulation (OMM) with other traditional medical procedures to diagnose and treat injury and illness.
-This makes them a favorite among Olympic athletes, sports teams and personal fitness enthusiasts who focus on diet, exercise and manipulation.
-For instance, the team physicians for the Phoenix Suns, Arizona Rattlers and Phoenix Coyotes is an osteopathic physician.
+This makes them a favorite among Olympic athletes, sports teams. and personal fitness enthusiasts who focus on diet, exercise, and manipulation.
+For instance, the team physicians for the Phoenix Suns, Arizona Rattlers, and Phoenix Coyotes are osteopathic physicians.

 What is Osteopathic Manipulative Medicine?